BalancedProtector/Movie_Api/README.md

 # Movie_Api

-Welcome to the Mind Hteatre API - This API was built using Node, Express, Heroku, MongoDB and MongoDB Atlas.
+Welcome to the Mind Theatre API - This API was built using Node, Express, Heroku, MongoDB and MongoDB Atlas.
 Written primarily in JavaScript with a few pages of HTML and CSS.
 This API is secured by bcrypt, OAuth, and Passport.
 To be certain it will run on your device please make sure you have Node installed with N(ode)P(ackage)M(anager), aswell as Express.js .
 Make sure you have mongo DB installed: https://www.mongodb.com/ Make sure ou have the latest Node installation here: https://nodejs.org/en/ Clone my repository here: https://github.com/BalancedProtector/Movie_Api